Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsubsection{Model Translation}

 Compared to local approximation methods, model translation replicates the behavior of a DNN across an \textit{entire} dataset rather than small subsets, through a smaller model that is easier for explanation.
-The smaller model could be easier to deploy~\shortcite{hinton2015distilling}, faster to converge~\shortcite{yim2017gift}, or even be easily explainable, such as a decision tree~\shortcite{frosst2017distilling,bastani2017interpreting,tan2018learning}, Finite State Automaton (FSA)~\shortcite{hou2020learning}, graphs~\shortcite{zhang2017growing,zhang2017interpreting}, or causal and rule-based classifier~\shortcite{harradon2018causal,murdoch2017automatic}.
-We highlight the diversity of model types DNNs have been distilled into below.\\
+The smaller model could be easier to deploy~\cite{hinton2015distilling}, faster to converge~\cite{yim2017gift}, or even be easily explainable, such as a decision tree~\cite{frosst2017distilling,bastani2017interpreting,tan2018learning}, Finite State Automaton (FSA)~\cite{hou2020learning}, graphs~\cite{zhang2017growing,zhang2017interpreting}, or causal and rule-based classifier~\cite{harradon2018causal,murdoch2017automatic}.
+We highlight the diversity of model types DNNs have been distilled into below.